SafinWasi/gluu-tutorials/docs/gluu-saml-sso-sp.md

-# SP initiated Single Sign On for Gluu Solo
+# SP initiated SAML flow for Gluu Solo

 This article will guide you through the process of a Service Provider (SP) initiated SAML flow for Single Sign On using Gluu as the Identity Provider (IDP).
 We will be using a locally run Flask application as the SP, which is the [python3-saml](https://github.com/onelogin/python3-saml) library's Flask demo application, modified for our needs.
 This was tested on Gluu Server 4.4.